xpack/hello-world-template-xpack/README.md

 ### Template instantiation via `xpm init`

-Instantiating the template can be done via the `xpm init --template` command, pointing to this xPack.
+Instantiating the template can be done via the `xpm init --template` command, pointing to this xpm package.

-This command must be invoked in an empty folder, where the project will be generated.
+This command must be invoked in an empty folder where the project will be generated.

-There are two modes, interactive and non interactive (from a script).
+There are two modes: interactive and non-interactive (for use in scripts).

 #### Interactive mode

-Starting the tool without any command line options will select the interactive mode and the user can manually enter each choice.
+Starting the tool without any command-line options will select the interactive mode, allowing the user to manually enter each choice.

-Starting the tool without defining the programming language will select the interactive mode and the user can manually enter each choice.

 ```console
 % mkdir -p my-project && cd my-project